-As your loved one ages, it can be a challenge to honor certain traditions around the holidays.
+As your loved one ages, it can be a challenge to honor certain traditions.
 Older adults may not have the energy or physical ability any longer to host or attend a large family event.
-And if they do feel up to it, many seniors are on a fixed budget, and the additional cost of the holiday meal can strain their finances.
+And if they do feel up to it, many seniors are on a fixed budget, and the additional cost of hosting a large meal can strain their finances.

-Some aging adults are perfectly comfortable stating what they want or need help with around the holidays.
+Some aging adults are perfectly comfortable stating what they want or need help with a large family gathering.
 But many don’t want to cause a stir or disappoint their families, so they say nothing, only to suffer in the long run.
-This holiday season, you can enjoy holiday traditions and take some of the burden off your loved one with an honest discussion and a little creativity.
+To take some of the burden off of your loved one, start with an honest discussion and a little creativity.

 Honoring Roles and Traditions

-It’s important to honor your loved one’s role in the family during the holidays.
-If your loved one is experiencing signs of dementia, he or she might not be able to remember short-term memories or skills but likely can recall and share holiday stories from their childhood.
+It’s important to honor your loved one’s role in the family.
+If your loved one is experiencing signs of dementia, he or she might not be able to remember short-term memories or skills but likely can recall and share stories from their childhood.
 Asking them how they celebrated when they were young is a lovely way to honor and include an aging loved one without making them feel patronized.

 Hosting Family Meals and Events

 In many families, the matriarch or patriarch historically hosts the family gathering.
 But as you likely are well aware, hosting is a lot of work, and it can be exhausting for anyone.
 Talk to your loved one to gauge their feelings about having another relative host this year.
 Or, if possible, offer to hold the event at your house, and invite your loved one to bring a dish to share or come over early to help prepare the meal.